zdk/rm-safely/README.md

 `rm` safely.

-rm-safely is a safety shell alias to prevent the accidental deletion of important files.
+rm-safely is a safety shell alias to prevent the accidental deletion of important files, especially, default MacOS `rm`

-This is just a handy `rm` wrapping function with `mv` along with option to directly invoke `/bin/rm` with `--rm`.
+This is just a handy shell wrapping function along with option to directly invoke `/bin/rm` with `--rm`.

+If you always use `/bin/rm -i`, you might not need this alias, since it will be your best bet.

+But, with the alias, it can prevent you in case of autocomplete from shell history that left of with random `rm -rf`

+Note that,

-Note that, current implementation saves files in `~/.local/share/Trash` which persists across reboots.
+- The current implementation saves files in `~/.local/share/Trash` which persists across reboots.
+- Tested on macOS 15.5+

 # Demo